Code-Institute-Submissions/home_jungle/README.md

 - The Logout Page:
    - A Cancel button, which will lead to the Home Page
    - A Sign Out button, which will lead to the Home Page
+   - Toast will appear with the message: Success!
+You have signed out.
 - Add Product Page by admin:
   - Category is a collabsible menu
   - The form fields are required